 - For every quality there are three targets to work towards, one is for the playground.

 - The children choose a target they want to work on.

 - The children need to demonstrate the learning behaviour consistently.

-- When the child’s teacher thinks they have achieved the target, they receive a certificate and choose another one target
+- When the child’s teacher thinks they have achieved the target, they will choose another one.

 To earn their silver badge, children will need to continue to demonstrate all the targets.
 They will need to support and model the behaviours to other children in their class.

 To earn their platinum badge, children will still need to continue to demonstrate all the targets.
 They will need to contribute to the wider school community.
-This could take the form of creating a display, organising a fundraiser, writing a report for the school website, training peer mentors, doing something over and above outside of school or organising and running an assembly.
+This could take the form of creating a display, organizing a fundraiser, writing a report for the school website, training peer mentors, doing something over and above outside of school or organizing and running an assembly.

 When children move into the next year group, they will continue to work towards achieving any outstanding learning behaviour targets from the previous year.

 Each week in merit assembly, children are awarded special merit linked to one of the learning behaviours.
 They then place a star with a picture of them on their year groups's special merit board under the learning behaviour cloud they achieved it for.